Quantum effects of black holes and cosmological constant problem: Cosmological constant problem

-where the vacuum energy of $\rho_{vac}=1.4\times10^{74}~\mathrm{GeV}^4$ is employed.
-This fluctuation gives a lower bound of the vacuum energy fluctuation, and consistent with a measured value of the dark energy $\rho_{DE}\simeq2.6\times10^{-47}~\mathrm{GeV}^4$.
-Possible reasons of discrepancy may be an over estimation of total number of holes, or there are other sources of fluctuations.
-In this discussion, a cancellation more than hundred order of magnitude realized due to the central limit theorem, and thus, a fine tuning is not necessary at all.
+where the vacuum energy of $\rho_{\rm{vac}}=1.4\times10^{74}~\textrm{GeV}^4$ is exploited.
+This specifies a lower bound to the vacuum energy fluctuations, consistent with the measured value of the dark energy $\rhpDE\simeq2.6\times10^{-47}~\textrm{GeV}^4$.
+Possible reasons for the discrepancy are the overestimation of the total number of black holes and the existence of other sources of fluctuation.
+However, in this discussion, the central limit theorem results in a cancellation of more than a hundred orders of magnitude, making a fine-tuning unnecessary.